Ovyl/zmod/bt/INTEGRATION.md

 ### 1. Add Module to West Manifest

-Add the Ovyl modules repository to your `west.yml`:
+Add the Zmod repository to your `west.yml`:

 ```yaml
 manifest: